Ray Brubaker: Fatally stricken in dugout during game

 After managing the 1946 Terre Haute Phillies to a fourth place, 63–60 mark in 1946 and a playoff berth, Brubaker was invited to return for 1947.

 But, according to a 2012 retrospective in the Terre Haute Tribune-Star, Brubaker was in poor health during the early weeks of the 1947 season.
 Before the May 1 game in Waterloo, Iowa, he complained of indigestion, but accompanied his team to the ballpark for their contest against the White Hawks.
 During the ninth inning of a tense, 3–3 game, he collapsed in the visitors' dugout.
 The game was halted and Brubaker was carried to the team's clubhouse, where he was pronounced dead from a heart attack.

 His funeral was held six days later in Portland.
-Pitcher Whitey Gluchoski, who was Brubaker's third-base coach during that game, temporarily assumed the managerial reins.
+Pitcher Whitey Gluchoski, who was Brubaker's third-base coach during the May 1 game, temporarily assumed the managerial reins.
 Terre Haute finished the season in second place in the 1947 Three-I League but was eliminated during the first round of the playoffs by the eventual league champion White Hawks.